-Top ten casinos for roulette in Europe
+Top 10 Casinos in Europe

 Let’s say you’ve tired of globe trotting your way around places like the Rio Casino in South Africa and fancy a tour around the Old Continent where it all started for the game of roulette.
 Some of the oldest establishments in the world like the Casino de Spa in Belgium are here.
 Where would you head to?

 Casino de Monte Carlo, Monaco, is not only the actual setting for a James Bond moment, but this lavish landmark in the playground of the super-rich has a wealth of games on offer for the gambler in paradise, including French roulette and English roulette.
 “English Roulette” offers the player the 36 pocket version of the game with a single zero and there’s a E5 minimum for a bet, this version of the game is also available at four other Monaco casinos.

 So-called French Roulette, or European roulette, sees the wheel spun before ball or pill is added to the wheel and has four croupiers!
 For a speedier style seek the ‘English’ version of the beloved table game.
 There are plenty more casinos on the French Riviera, but we have left out the smaller ones like the Casino Barrière Le Ruhl de Nice – just head for the bright lights of Monaco!